6 Things That Surprised Me About Virgin Voyages

 Everyone I spoke to spontaneously, mentioned this one by the way.
 And that is around the crew.

 What was interesting on Virgin Voyages, which was visibly different, is that the crew appears to be quite distinct to that on other cruise lines.
 They’ve recruited what appears to be a younger, trendier and more diverse crew, and allow more individualism and personality.
-You will see visible tattoos and even piercings that would have to be hidden on other lines for example on some crew.
+You will see visible tattoos and even piercings that would have to be hidden on other lines on some crew.

 There’s a lot of Eastern Europeans, Europeans, South Americans, British, South Africa and Americans.
-And, of course, still representation from Asia, including crew from Philippines, Indonesians and so on.
+And, of course, still representation from Asia, including crew from Philippines, Indonesia and so on.
 But it was a younger, hipper, trendier crew.

 And it was impossible to tell rank, and everyone wears the same casual uniform, even the senior officers

 The service was very good.
 It was quite remarkable.
 I found crew were prepared to go out of their way and across the ship remembered my likes and preferences, even in venues like The Galley, barmaid in the Manor that I only went to occasionally remembered I don’t drink alcohol and would produce a fruit punch before I even ordered, through to Ravi on the help desk that sorted out an issue with my App on boarding who would come up to me around the shop to check all was working okay and give me tips on things to do.

 It was closer to what I have had on smaller luxury ships than premium large ships that Virgin Voyages operates in.

 I just hadn’t expected service to be of that level.
 And as I said, everyone I spoke to, both people I didn’t know and people that I knew from the channel, this was the one thing that they commented on too.